cathysnider/cathysnider.github.io/lando.md

    `lando init --source cwd --recipe drupal7  --webroot . --full --name mySiteName`

    This creates a .lando.yml file in your project folder.
 There are lots of parameters.
-These are ours:
+These are ours: <br />
    `lando init`
    * codebase: current working directory
    * recipe: drupal7